troven/cargo/README.md

 The templates can be any text file - HTML, SVG, XML, JSON, source code (like Java & Javascript).

-One or more YAML/JSON files can be loaded into the Context from CLI using the "--context" option.
+One or more YAML/JSON files can be loaded into the Context from CLI using the `--context` option.

 #### Single Templates

-Single template files are prefixed with a _ underscore.
+Single template files are prefixed with a `_` underscore.

 When the template is evaluated, the output file is copied without the prefix.